magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_living-in-the-world-with-dhamma.md

 Living in the World
 ===================

-\<p class="chapter-footnote"\>*Note*: This talk has been published elsewhere under the title: ‘*Living in the World with Dhamma*’\</p\>
+<p class="chapter-footnote" markdown="1">*Note*: This talk has been
+published elsewhere under the title: ‘*Living in the World with Dhamma*’</p>

-\<span class="dropcaps-first"\>M\</span\>\<span
+<span class="dropcaps-first" markdown="1">M</span><span
-class="dropcaps-words"\>ost people still don’t know\</span\> the essence of meditation practice.
+class="dropcaps-words" markdown="1">ost people still don’t
+know</span>&nbsp; the essence of meditation practice.
 They think that walking meditation, sitting meditation and listening to Dhamma talks are the practice.
 These are only the outer forms of practice.
 The real practice takes place when the mind encounters a sense object.
 That’s the place to practise, where sense contact occurs.
 When people say things we don’t like, there is resentment, if they say things we like, we experience pleasure.
 Now this is the place to practise.
 How are we going to practise with these things?
 This is the crucial point.
 If we just run around chasing after happiness and running away from suffering all the time, we can practise until the day we die and never see the Dhamma.
 This is useless.
 When pleasure and pain arise how are we going to use the Dhamma to be free of them?
 This is the point of practice.

 Usually when people encounter something disagreeable they don’t open up to it.
 For instance when people are criticized: ‘Don’t bother me!
 Why